Zeeeepa/xyops/docs/api.md

 POST /api/app/logout_all/v1
 ```

 Log out all sessions associated with the current user, except the current session.
-Requires a valid user session and the user’s current password.
+Requires a valid user session and the user's current password.

 Parameters: